Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 Classification

-The following reagents have been developed for humans: anti-lgG, anti-IgM, anti-lgA, and anti-C3.
+The following reagents have been developed for humans: anti-IgG, anti-IgM, anti-lgA and anti-SZ.

-For dogs, one polyvalent antiglobulin is used in routine diagnostics, sometimes three antiglobulins: one polyvalent and two specific - anti-lgG and anti-C3 (Jones D.R.E., 1990).
+For dogs, in routine diagnosis, one polyvalent antiglobulin is used, sometimes three antiglobulins: one polyvalent and two specific - anti-IgG and anti-SZ (Jones D.R.E., 1990).

-With the help of specific reagents, it was found that most often erythrocytes are sensitized only by IgG alone (AHA of the IgG type), or IgG in combination with complement (AGA of a mixed type), in particular with C3d expressed (present) on the erythrocyte membrane.
+Using specific reagents, it has been established that most often erythrocytes are sensitized by IgG alone (AGA type IgG), or IgG in combination with complement (AGA mixed type), in particular with C3d expressed (present) on the erythrocyte membrane.

-Sometimes erythrocyte sensitization is caused by complement alone (AGA of the complement type).
-This type of anemia is associated exclusively with the action of IgM, since IgM in the Coombs test usually elutes spontaneously during the washing process.
-In this case, after washing at 37°C, only C3d remains on the surface of the erythrocytes.
+Sometimes the cause of erythrocyte sensitization is complement alone (complement type AGA).
+This type of anemia is due solely to the action of IgM, since IgM in the Coombs test usually elutes spontaneously during the washing process.
+In this case, after washing at 37°C, only C3d remains on the surface of erythrocytes.

 Each antiglobulin has species-specific properties.
-Setting up the Coombs reaction with feline erythrocytes means the need for timely preparation or purchase of an antiglobulin reagent for this type of animal.
-Kits designed for this test in humans or dogs are not suitable for cats.
+Staging the Coombs reaction with feline red blood cells means the need for timely preparation or acquisition of an antiglobulin reagent for this type of animal.
+Kits designed to perform this test on humans or dogs are not suitable for cats.

 In domestic carnivores, AGA detected with cold antibodies are much less common than with warm antibodies.